Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

 ![image](https://res.cloudinary.com/elerel/image/upload/v1627475157/seo_dhrrq1.png)

 The other notes included in the lighthouse testing included how the site failed the PWA (progressive Web Apps) instability requirements, which I ignored for now.

+### Chrome Developer Tools
+I used Chrome Developer Tools very often to check the responsivity across several devices, to check the console for any errors and preview any changes that could be made.

 # Bugs
 1. Size not displaying in the shopping bag: